ColinKennedy/usd_cpp_utilities/README.md

 --- Get the basic code to build
 --- Build Python bindings
+- Rename the module to just "scale_check"
+- Make the output values correct and easy to understand
 - Make rez tests
 - Add CUDA support, via ephemerals
 - Optimize it to be as fast as possible